FizzyGalacticus/StarkServer/README.md

 Want to contribute?
 That would be awesome!

-I don't use any fancy build tools, as I figured that if there ever comes a time that I need them, then this project has overgrown its original intended scope.

-### Todos
-To keep track of different issues, features, bugfixes, etc., I use [Waffle.io](https://waffle.io/FizzyGalacticus/StarkServer).
+I use [Waffle.io](https://waffle.io/FizzyGalacticus/StarkServer) to keep track of issues for this project.

 License
 -------